ninjaaron/compose-struct/README.rst

 You can, naturally, implement any other methods you wish.

 How's this different from attrs_ and dataclasses_?
 A few ways.
-Aside from the use of ellipsis to create positional parameters, another that can be seen here is that everything is based on ``__slots__``, which means your attribute lookup will be faster and your instances more compact in memory. attrs_ allows you to use slots, but ``struct`` defaults to using slots.
+Aside from the use of ellipsis to create positional parameters, another difference that can be seen here is that everything is based on ``__slots__``, which means your attribute lookup will be faster and your instances more compact in memory. attrs_ allows you to use slots, but ``struct`` defaults to using slots.
 This means that attributes cannot be dynamically created.
 If a class needs private attributes, you may define additional slots with the usual method of defining ``__slots__`` inside the class body.

 Another important distinction is ``compose.struct`` doesn't define a bunch of random dunder methods.
 You get your ``__init__`` method and